Jfrylmlch/yoloup/README.md

 ```
 yoloup ./labels.txt ./target.txt ./RCNX0001.txt ./RCNX0002.txt ./RCNX0003.txt
 ```
-Or even process all yolo annotation files in subdirectories recursively.
+or even process all yolo annotation files in subdirectories recursively.
 Here is an example (assume that there is only one labels.txt in each directory and the yolo annotation files' name starts with "RCNX" and ends with ".txt")
 ```
 find . -iregex '.*label.*\.txt$' -exec sh -c 'yoloup "{}" ./target.txt "$(dirname {})"/RCNX*.txt' \;
 ```